-Saving Dynamic Changes to a Configuration File
+Saving a Configuration File in Dynamic Configuration Mode

-If you made changes to the currently active configuration file in the dynamic configuration mode, you may save these changes to a file.
-This preserves the current configuration file, yet gives you the option to reboot the BN with these changes later.
-When you save these changes, the file is save directly to the BN.
+If you made changes to the currently active configuration file in the dynamic configuration mode, you may save these changes to a file on the router's file system.
+This preserves the current configuration file, yet gives you the option to reboot the router with these changes later.
+When you save these changes, the file is saved directly to the router.